New Oral Surgery Patient Information – Houston, TX

 Because we realize that your time is valuable, we make every effort to see patients at appointed times.
-However, if a dental emergency situation arises that causes a delay or necessitates rescheduling your appointment, we will keep you well informed.
+However, if an emergency situation arises that causes a delay or necessitates rescheduling your appointment, we will keep you well informed.
 If you find it necessary to change your appointments, we would appreciate as much advance notice as possible.
-In general, most of our patients, even if referred to our dental office for a specific oral surgical service, will be seen for a dental consultation visit before the date of surgery.
-The purpose of this visit is to allow you to meet your dentist and discuss your diagnosis and oral treatment in a pleasant, stress-free environment.
+In general, most of our patients, even if referred to our Houston oral surgery office for a specific surgical service, will be seen for a comprehensive consultation visit before the date of surgery.
+The purpose of this visit is to allow you to meet your oral surgeon and discuss your diagnosis and oral treatment in a pleasant, stress-free environment.
 It is our experience that trying to have both the exchange of information that is the essence of the consultation visit as well as the surgery on the same day may make it difficult for some to make careful and considered decisions about their care.
-There are, of course, exceptions to this and some patients who are hurting or require urgent oral care will naturally be seen and treated on the same day.
-This is a decision best left up to the patient and dentist.
-If you have concerns or comments about this feel free to discuss this at the time your appointment is made, or you may email us.
+There are, of course, exceptions to this, and some patients who are hurting or require urgent oral care will naturally be seen and treated on the same day.
+This is a decision best left up to the patient and oral surgeon.
+If you have concerns or comments about, feel free to discuss them at the time your appointment is made, or you may email us.
 We welcome your feedback.

 - Your referral slip and any x-rays from your dentist